+Important work continues to transform certain occupational programs into regional industry sector institutes across the District.
 It is more important than ever that we partner with local businesses and industry leaders to understand their needs and ensure our students are ready for the jobs of today and tomorrow.
-It is also essential that we help support our students' success and make our processes clear and consistent.
-We will implement strategic changes to our internal operations and infrastructure.
-These changes promise great returns for our students, employees, and the community.
+We also continue to evolve and grow our collaborations and partnerships with Arizona universities and other institutions of higher education.
+These initiatives, and others, promise great returns for our students, employees, and the community.